wp-plugins/vkontakte-share-button/readme.txt

 It supports all functions of VKontakte API and easy customizable:

 *  You can choose one of seven button appearance type include **custom**
-*  Place button on posts and/or pages at will
+*  Place button on posts, pages and frontpage at will
 *  Select location of button: before or after content, on the left or on the right
 *  Exclude pages and posts by ID which should stay without buttons
 *  Choose description of content: forepart of post/page or global description for all site